About The Reeds Center

 Staff Members

 Kristina Aganova, Psy.D. is a postdoctoral fellow at The Reeds Center who specializes in working with adults, children, adolescents, and young adults, including those on the autism spectrum.
-She has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), and other mindfulness-based interventions.
+She has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).

-Lorraine Figueroa, LMSW is an senior masters-level clinician at The Reeds Center.
-She received her master’s degree in social work from Columbia University, with a specialization in clinical practice and a concentration in contemporary social issues.
-Lorraine has extensive experience in delivering cognitive behavioral therapy for individuals with OCD, anxiety, depression and trauma.
+Lorraine Figueroa, LMSW is a senior masters-level clinician at The Reeds Center.
+She received her master’s degree in social work from Columbia University.
+Lorraine has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).

 Parham Horn, Ph.D. is a licensed clinical psychologist at The Reeds Center.
 She received her doctorate in counseling psychology from New York University.
 She has extensive experience in treating disruptive behavior, trauma, OCD, mood, and anxiety disorders using evidence-based treatments, including behavioral strategies, cognitive behavioral therapy, and dialectical behavior therapy in children, teens, and adults.